pingcap/tispark/docs/userguide.md

 Spark-shell --jars $ PATH / tispark-0.1.0.jar
 ```

-If you want to deploy TiSpark as a default component, simply place the TiSpark jar package into the jars path for each node of the Spark clusters and restart the Spark clusters:
+If you want to deploy TiSpark as a default component, simply place the TiSpark jar package into the jars path for each node of the Spark cluster and restart the Spark cluster:

 ```
 $ {SPARK_INSTALL_PATH} / jars